abongsjoel/react-plus-typescript/README.md

 The project starts by setting up webpack to work with Typescript and then adding react and react-dom to the mix.
 Typescript is setup using either ts-loader or babel-loader.

-Then, we setup css in webpack and then configure CSS Modules.
+Then, I setup css in webpack and then configure CSS Modules.

+Next, I set up a webpack loader for SVG files and describe .svg imports to Typescript